Apiaries should be sited so that only the beekeeper ever gets stung!

 - some areas cannot support large numbers of colonies throughout the season.
 If unsure, speak to another beekeeper

 - the flight path of bees must be considered so they don’t fly over neighbours’ gardens and washing lines – bees only poo outside the hive and they love a bit of target practice on the laundry!
+Make sure seating areas of your garden or footpaths are not directly south of the hive or you’ll be in their flight path!

 - Ideally, your hive should be screened by trees or fencing from human passers- by to keep both bees and passers-by happy!
+A head-height fence is ideal.

 - Ensure your hive is sited where wild or farm animals will not disturb it or the bees will not disturb them.